 You could start your marketing by posting photos of your dishes on social media and announcing your menu and planned opening date.

 Make a list of all the dishes that fit into your concept and narrow it down to the best of the best.
-Determine if you want to offer certain dishes as specials on certain days of the week, or if you want to offer specials periodically.
+Determine if you want to offer certain dishes as specials on certain days of the week or periodically.
 Your menu is crucial to your success, so it’s a good idea to make it as strong as possible right off the bat.
 Even so, you should be willing to change it if it’s not working.

 Prices will depend on the style of restaurant you choose and the dishes on offer.
 You may choose to open a value-based restaurant with lower prices, or a perceived value restaurant with premium prices for higher-end dishes.
 Perceived value means that customers perceive that they are getting a premium product that is worth paying more for.

 Research restaurants in your area to learn more about pricing in your market.
-Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price points.
+Once you know your costs, you can use our profit margin calculator to determine your mark up and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 Your target market will depend on the type of restaurant you plan to open.
-For example, a pop-up restaurant is different from a regular restaurant in that it operates temporarily in various locations with a unique concept or theme, featuring a limited menu and providing a platform for experimentation and innovation in the culinary world.
+For example, a pop-up restaurant is different from a regular restaurant in that it operates temporarily in various locations with a unique concept or theme.
+It features a limited menu and provides a platform for experimentation and innovation in the culinary world.
 It’s a good idea to try to appeal to as many people as possible.

 After you get started, word-of-mouth referrals will be your biggest source of business.